Voluminous, complex, time-consuming and costly…

 - Support for Jira Cloud

-- integrated in Jira and cannot be used outside the Jira ecosystem.
+- integrated with Jira and cannot be used outside the Jira ecosystem.

 TestRail is a test case management tool you can use to form better test cases and test suites.
 Additionally, it integrates with many issue tracking tools.
 It comes with the HTTP-based API to integrate with the automated test results.